mervatyo/authentication-workshop/walkthrough/step05.md

 -  if he is not logged in set username to be null and signedIn to be false, after all that run the `next` method to go to the next middleware or controller.
 - then in the `middlewares/index.js` folder import `authCheck` and export it within an object.
 - Add that middleware before our home controller. using the [example of route specific middleware above](#An-example-of-route-specific-middleware).
-- From there [fetch our username variable](http://expressjs.com/en/api.html#app.get) and signedIn variable and pass it to our hbs page.
+- [Fetch our username variable](http://expressjs.com/en/api.html#app.get) and signedIn variable and pass it to our hbs page.
 - if an error occured also pass it in the `res.locals` so the home page can handle the proper rendering.
 We should have the same functionality as the last step but this time we can easly reuse our authCheck before any route.